CJLucido/FEMA-App/lucid-fe/to-do.md

 //apis
  want to allow search for state by year to inform user if they should continue to search for pa records does this api even allow filter by year RANGE?

- hook up to PublicAssistanceFundedProjectDetails through actions and reducers
+NO

 //functions
-copy search function for year, pa support and category choice
+create a function that sums a total of the current disaster funding obligated

+conditionally render a list of PWs there is info for for each state and show that if there is no info for that PW

  //css
- fix styling of page 3 upper left corner
+ make less file for PWPage!!!!! fix styling of pwCard contents fix styling of last page upper right corner remove text block from last page and replace with yearReturnButton

+ //stretch
+ make treemap of obligations